BlockchainCommons/Gordian/README.md

 - In XCode, click "XCode" -> "preferences" -> "Accounts" -> add your github account
 - On the github repo click "Clone and Download" > "Open in XCode"; when XCode launches, just press the "play" button in the top left

-As an alternative you may also download Xcode command line tools with the following command in conjunction with brew, this approach takes significantly less space then xcode.app
-`xcode-select --install`

 ### iOS Install

 #### *StandUp-Remote* iOS Testflight

-We have a public link available for beta testing [here](https://testflight.apple.com/join/OQHyL0a8), please bare in mind the app may change drastically and may not be backwards compatible, please only use the app on testnet.
+We have a public link available for beta testing [here](https://testflight.apple.com/join/OQHyL0a8), please bear in mind the app may change drastically and may not be backwards compatible, please only use the app on testnet.
 You will need to first install the [Testflight app](https://testflight.apple.com) onto your device in order to be able to access the testflight beta of StandUp-Remote.

 ### Linode and Debian Linux Installs